AmeeraKT/e_commerce_app_mobile/README.md

  ## 3. What is the use-case for setState()?
 Explain the variable that can be affected by setState().

-        The function of setState() is
         The setState() method tells the framework that when the state of a State object has changed, making Flutter rebuild the affected UI and widgets with the updated information.
-It is also for updating variables that affect the visual presentation or data displayed on the UI.
+It is called within a State class and takes stateful widgets as its parameter.
+        The function will update such widgets and their appearance on the UI.
         Variables within the State class, such as user input data or counters, can be modified inside setState() to trigger this rebuild.
 Without setState(), these changes would not be applied.

  ## 4. Explain the difference between const and final keyword.